-No student should have to experience sexual violence or abuse.
+It’s Sexual abuse and sexual violence awareness week, 4-10 February and time to reaffirm that NO student should experience sexual violence or abuse!
 The Disclosure Response Team are here to support you and advise on your options should you choose to report…

 The following are some things to consider if you have experienced sexual violence or abuse.